-Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of section 1158 of the Corporation Tax Act 2010 (see page 57 of the Annual Report), and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies act 2006.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of section 1158 of the Corporation Tax Act 2010, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue (investment income and capital gains) or to increase net asset value, and management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- discussions with the AIFM and the Audit & Risk Committee, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - reviewing relevant meeting minutes, including those of the Audit & Risk Committee;
+- discussions with the AIFM and the Audit & Risk Committee, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - reviewing relevant meeting minutes, including those of the Audit & Risk Committee; - assessment of the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010, including recalculation of numerical aspects of the eligibility conditions;

-- assessment of the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010, including recalculation of numerical aspects of the eligibility conditions; - challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to the valuation of unquoted investments (see related key audit matter above); - identifying and testing journal entries, in particular any material or revenue-impacting manual journal entries posted as part of the Annual Report preparation process; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to the valuation of unquoted investments (see related key audit matter above); - identifying and testing journal entries, in particular any material or revenue-impacting manual journal entries posted as part of the Annual Report preparation process; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.